untoldengine/UntoldEngine/docs/Architecture/RenderingExtensions.md

 Pipeline materialization may be deferred until the renderer has a Metal device.
 A deferred failure removes the owning standalone extension or complete plugin.

+Scene pipelines are a specialization of the same descriptor and ownership path. `registerScenePipeline` supplies the current working scene-color and depth formats internally, while leaving shader libraries, vertex layout, depth comparison and writes, reverse-Z conversion, and blending under extension control.
+This prevents package code from coupling itself to platform drawable or engine attachment formats.

 ## Model-Surface Argument Isolation

 Engine model drawing already occupies low Metal texture, sampler, and buffer